• Recipes

 Is matcha and chocolate a good combination?

 Does chocolate and matcha go together?
 Absolutely!
-Matcha works especially well with chocolate as a flavor combination.
+Matcha works especially well with chocolate as a flavor combination, and they make the best cookies!
 The creamy sweetness of chocolate balances out the earthiness of the matcha so well!
 I love dark chocolate chips and white chocolate in these matcha cookies!

 How much matcha do I use for baking?